Sereza7/gridsplitter/README.md

 Changelog
 =================
+v 0.3.1 typo in "raster by tile size" fixed

+  typos which affected polygon cutting and naming

+  general rewrite for readability

-V 0.3: Added option to cut by map units, and to cut by cutlayer features
+v 0.3: Added option to cut by map units, and to cut by cutlayer features

 v 0.2: Map tiles can be added to canvas after running